-When I got back to my room, he was right.
+When I got back to my hotel room, I found out he was right.
 It didn’t power on, even with a game inserted.
 The internet told me that the problem was almost certainly a fiddly contact on the power button, and that it eventually happens to all of them.

 According to internet scuttlebutt, Bandai made a design change at the last minute.
-This change converted the power button from a soldered-on “hard” button to a TV-remote-style “soft” membrane button, and they didn’t do a particularly good job at the conversion (the B&W WonderSwans use a sliding switch, like an original Game Boy).
-The gaps on the board contacts are too wide to reliably work.
+This change converted the power button from a soldered-on “hard” button to a TV-remote-style “soft” membrane button, and they didn’t do a particularly good job at the conversion (the B&W WonderSwans use a sliding switch, like an original Game Boy, which also gets dirty - but can be easily cleaned).
+The resulting gaps on the board contacts for the power button are too wide to reliably work.

 After probably hundreds of attempts, one of my power button presses did fire up the console, which proved to me that at least the damn thing worked!
 I would need to open up the machine and do some work to make this more reliable.
 Based on the grungy feel of the button, I suspected there might be a bit of a spilled sugary beverage involved as well.